 I know a place where dreams are found, Cassandra knows it too.
-Where moss and mists and firs abound, And visions that are true.

-\Cassandra was given the gift of prophecy by Apollo.
+Where moss and mists and firs abound, And visions that are true. \ Cassandra was given the gift of prophecy by Apollo.
 When she betrayed him, he turned her gift into a curse by causing her visions, though true, to be disbelieved.
-Cassandra Falls is located above the trail between Muir (Crater) Lake and Little Eagle Meadows.
+The beautiful, quiet, sheltered place I like to call Cassandra Falls is located above the trail between Muir (Crater) Lake and Little Eagle Meadows in the Eagle Cap Wilderness, Northeast Oregon.
 LET'S GO CAMPING!